albertogg/albertogg.github.com/_drafts/introduction-to-http-testing-in-go.md

 ## Tests to our handler

-In my opinion are four things we need to know before we start testing:
+In my opinion there are four things we need to know before we start testing:

-- Test file should contain `_test.go` in its name and be in the same dir with the file we are testing.
+- Test file should contain `_test.go` in its name and be in the same directory as the file we are testing.
 - Each test function must must begin with the word `Test`.
 - Test functions receive only one parameter `t *testing.T`.
-- We need to use `net/http/httptest` package in oder to "record" the request response.
+- Use `net/http/httptest` package to "record" the request response.

-Overall it's pretty straight forward, import needed packages, create a function for our test handler which name starts with `Test`, create a request and a recorder and pass those to the handler.
-Do your expectations using `if` statements.
+Overall it's pretty straight forward, import needed packages, create a function for our test handler which name starts with `Test`, create a request and a recorder and pass those to the handler, do expectations using `if` statements.

 Based on those four required/needed things let's do our test for the `main.go` file.